Your Top Kids Health Questions Answered!

 Teens can be moody, emotional and withdrawn in general, so it’s not always easy to see the obvious signs of depression.
 But it’s very important.
 According to the CDC, suicide is one of the leading causes of teen death — and parents often don’t see the signs.
 Find out what to look for to identify depression in your child.

 Whether it’s your swaddled little angel or your tyrannical toddler, you’ve got questions when it comes to some of the top kids health issues for younger children.
-Fortunately, the health pros at Henry Ford Health system have the answers.
+Fortunately, the health pros at Henry Ford Health have the answers.
 Discover their expert answers to baby and toddler health questions, and visit often for more.

 One of the first puzzling thing parents find out about their newborns is that you aren’t supposed to bathe them right away.
 What???
 Yep, but there is a good reason.
 Find out why delaying baths for babies is good for them thanks to some big benefits in vernix caseosa (aka baby goop).